The Salty Bible

 -

-Replacing disallowed characters with "_" ensures a folder or file with an empty name is not created, minimizes loss of information and loss of uncertainty when glancing at the files.
+Replacing disallowed characters with "_" ensures a folder or file with an empty name is not created, minimizes loss of information.
 The underscore character is a good replacement candidate due to it being easy to distinguish and type.
 Disallowed characters are not replaced with similar looking unicode variants because that will end up producing misleading output.

 -

-The "." character is disallowed because on Windows folders cannot end with it.
+The "." character is in the list of disallowed characters because folders cannot end with it on Windows.

 -

-Audio quality is not included because its format differs by audio format and handling releases with multiple audio formats significantly increases the complexity of the format script.
+Audio quality is not included because handling releases with multiple audio formats significantly increases the complexity of format scripts.

 -

-Rip log score is not included because there are multiple definitions for scoring and computing a score significantly increases the complexity of the format script.
+Rip log score is not included because there are multiple ways to score a log and computing a score significantly increases the complexity of format scripts.

 -